Trump the “Master” Manipulator and Distractor Extraordinaire

 And at its core, the fervor drummed up by Trump and the GOP’s actions owes itself most to one factor: that Donald J. Trump is a Fucking Moron™.

 And that’s to our favor in terms of getting him out.
 He can’t shut up; his narcissism won’t permit it.
 He makes the ultimate case against himself every single day, with every single tweet.
 He torpedoes his and the GOP’s own objectives by bragging about them incessantly and without regard as to how he intends to actually reach them.
 He declares success right before he fails.
 He lies and denies, and then is made out as the liar he is in the inevitable breaking news headlines that refute him — and he then denies those.
 The executive orders he’s so proud of will be swept away as swiftly as he tossed out Obama’s.
-Their consequences will still need to be dealt with, but that’s completely doable.
+Their consequences will still need to be dealt with, but that’s completely doable – at a mortal expense.

 He’s not a mastermind of manipulation or distraction.
 His actions are being noticed and the masses are being notified.
 He isn’t so critically watched by everyone, and that’s an unfortunate fact.
 But more people have taken notice to Trump’s offensive reign as POTUS than I suspect many realize.
 I don’t know what people mean when they say he’s distracting from “everything” happening.
 He isn’t.
 He’s magnifying and amplifying every scandal that breaks because he can’t help himself — narcissists are going to nar-persist, after all — and anything damning that he doesn’t tweet himself is still picked up elsewhere.